On the modified logarithmic Sobolev inequality for the heat-bath dynamics for 1D systems: Preliminaries and notation

-Note that it is a quantum channel and, moreover, it coincides with the Petz recovery map for the partial trace in $A$ with respect to $\sigma_\Lambda$, composed with the partial trace in $A$ \cite{[Petz86]}.
 Furthermore, it is the dual map of the minimal conditional expectation that appears in \cite{[KB14]}.
 As opposed to what its name suggests, it is not a usual conditional expectation, but a quasi-conditional expectation \cite{OhyaPetz-Entropy-1993}, since it lacks some of the basic properties in the definition of conditional expectation.

 We can now define the \textit{heat-bath generator on $\Lambda$} by

 for every $\rho_\Lambda \in \SSS_\Lambda$.
 Analogously for every $A \subset \Lambda$, we denote by $\LL_A^*$ the generator where the summation is only over elements $x\in A$.
 Note that the Lindbladian is defined as the sum of terms containing conditional expectations considered over single sites.
 Some basic properties concerning the heat-bath generator are collected in the following proposition.